 6-Year-Old Florida Girl Committed To Mental Health Facility For 48 Hours Without Mom’s Consent

 The mistreatment of a 6-year-old girl Florida girl is making national headlines.
-The mother of Nadia King, 6, of says her daughter was taken to a mental health facility for 48 hours without consent.
+The mother of Nadia King, 6, says her daughter was taken to a mental health facility for 48 hours without consent.

 The mom, Martina Falk, told The Florida Times-Union that the kindergartener at Duval County Public Schools was taken to River Point Behavioral Health without her permission under the Baker Act.
 The Act allows people to be held involuntarily for 72 hours if authorities believe they’re an imminent danger to themselves or others.